marshallm94/Health_Care_Analysis/README.md

     * ANOVA (Possible opportunity for writing to an R file)
     * **complete**

-* Have simple regression complete by end of day, to be refined tomorrow
+* Have a simple regression model complete by end of day, to be refined tomorrow
     * **complete**

+### Thursday, March 15, 2018
+#### Modeling

+* Create modeling pipeline, implementing Lasso and Cross Validation within PyMC.

+* Finalize Presentation.md